 As we use Service Agents to conduct many aspects of our business, we may disclose to them and their affiliates Data that you have provided to us in order to fulfil the purposes for which we hold the Data.
 These Service Agents may disclose such Data to each other and to each other’s affiliates in order to achieve the same purposes.

 We may at some stage re-organise or transfer all or part of our business.
 This may result in the transfer of your Data to new entities or third parties through which the whole or part of our business will be carried out.
-In such circumstances, we shall use reasonable endeavours to contact you in advance of us disclosing your Data.
+In such circumstances, we shall use reasonable endeavours to contact you prior to disclosing your Data.
 You acknowledge this might not be technically or commercially feasible in all circumstances.

 We will not sell your Data to any third party.
 We obtain from our Service Agents confidentiality agreements that prohibit them from selling or improperly using your Data.